-DOGS IN EDUCATION AND DOGS HELPING KIDS
+DOGS IN EDUCATION AND PAWS AND LEARN

 Having previously taught in secondary schools for 20 years, I've been able to extend my love of teaching by educating a new generation of trainers, behaviourists and owners.
 I've also written Canine Behaviour & Welfare (diploma) and Animal Assisted Intervention course materials for an international animal course provider.